marutilai/Katalyst/docs/conversation_summarizer_usage.md

 ## Conversation Summarization

-The summarizer creates structured summaries following a specific format that captures:
+The summarizer creates RESULT-FOCUSED summaries that capture:
-- Previous conversation context
+- Original user request
-- Current work being done
+- Completed tasks with concrete outcomes (what was CREATED)
-- Key technical concepts discovered
+- Current project state (what EXISTS NOW)
-- Files and code examined/modified
+- What does NOT exist yet (explicitly stated)
-- Problems solved and ongoing issues
+- Technical setup and dependencies
-- Pending tasks with exact quotes from recent messages
+- Next task context and requirements

 ### Example Usage